Source: Investigators examine ideology of Texas gunman

 A law enforcement official said investigators have been searching a Dallas motel near an interstate where Garcia had been staying.
 The official said police also found multiple weapons at the scene after Garcia was killed, including an AR-15-style rifle and a handgun.

-A woman who lives three houses down from the low brick Dallas-area home that was searched said she saw a a large group of uniformed officers go into the home Saturday between 6 p.m. and 7 p.m.
+A woman who lives three houses down from the low brick house said she saw a large group of uniformed officers go into the home Saturday between 6 p.m. and 7 p.m.

 “They went in like real fast, and I seen them do that like twice,” said Marsha Alexander, who said officers were still in the area when she went to bed around 9 p.m. to 10 p.m.
 They were gone by Sunday morning.

-On Sunday afternoon, a woman named Julie was sitting on the porch of her house, which is next door to the house police searched the day before.
+On Sunday afternoon, a woman named Julie was sitting on the porch of her house, next door to the one searched the day before.
 She declined to give her last name to an AP reporter but said she awoke from a nap around 6 p.m.
 Saturday to see four police squad cars and a large group of officers outside her neighbor’s home.

 She said they entered the home and were joined about an hour later by FBI agents and other people wearing plainclothes, who she also took to be law enforcement.